mpsmonk/wurm-mods/README.md

 RedBeam mod WU
-You can create beam of the red light on any tile you want: Activate "hand" and click on tile then select add/remove beam To remove beam click on marker and select add/remove beam.
+You can create beam of the red light on any tile you want: Activate "hand" and click on tile then select add/remove beam.
+To remove beam click on marker and select add/remove beam.

 RedBeam_v2 mod WU
 Auto create beam of the red light on any tile from properties at the server strartup.

 Lighting storm mod WU
-You can create lighting storm on any tile you want: Activate "hand" and click on tile then select add/remove storm To remove beam click on marker and select add/remove storm.
+You can create lighting storm on any tile you want: Activate "hand" and click on tile then select add/remove storm.
+You can regulate frequency in properties file.
+To remove beam click on marker and select add/remove storm.